neilmatula/exawind-benchmarks/exawind/Pazy_Wing/README.md

 	```bash
    $ cd exawind-benchmarks/exawind/Pazy_Wing
    ```
 3. Modify the "loadmod.sh" script to point to your ExaWind installation.
-We assume here that you are using Exawind-Manager.
+We assume here that you are using [Exawind-Manager](https://github.com/Exawind/exawind-manager) to build your ExaWind installation.

    ```bash
    manloc=the/location/of/your/build/exawind-manager